Egg Substitutes for Baking: A Guide for Nut and Egg Allergy Families

 Interpreting Allergy Test Results for Baking Safety

 Understanding allergy test results enables more informed ingredient choices and risk assessment for home baking.
-IgE results typically indicate immediate reaction risks, whilst IgG patterns may suggest foods that could cause delayed discomfort.
+IgE results typically indicate immediate reaction risk and should be interpreted in clinical context.

 Mild sensitivities might allow occasional exposure to trace amounts, whilst severe allergies require complete avoidance.
 Test results help families determine appropriate contamination prevention measures and substitute selection criteria.